-During 2017, the Compensation Committee was composed of Jay Burchfield, (Chairman), Steven A. Cossé, Mark C. Doramus, Jerry Hunter, W. Scott McGeorge, and Robert L. Shoptaw, none of which were employed by the Company.
+During 2018, the Compensation Committee was composed of Jay Burchfield, (Chairman), Steven A. Cossé, Mark C. Doramus, Jerry Hunter, Susan Lanigan, W. Scott McGeorge, Robert L. Shoptaw, and Mindy West, none of whom were employed by the Company.
+In addition, none of the committee members were formerly officers of the Company.